 Job identifiers in the SIPP.
 The SIPP maintains distinct identifiers for each job held by a worker, potentially allowing researchers to track when TL and PS separators return to a prior employer after a period of non-employment, i.e., recall.
 FM describe that the SIPP drops unique job identifiers for PS separators who spend an entire four-month wave in non-employment (pg.
 3882).
-Thus, according to FM's description of the problem, researchers' ability to record recall for unemployed workers who do not anticipate being recalled when they lose their job is limited.
+Thus, according to FM's description of the problem, researchers have limited ability to observe recalls for unemployed workers who did not anticipate being recalled at the time of separation.